*MDV (def.) Massive Data Visualization

 Who’s Doing It?

-The new mantra is: Gimme my data, in a way that helps me gain insight to make sound decisions faster.
+The new mantra is: Gimme my data, in a way that helps me gain insight to make better decisions faster.

 What are you doing to give people transparent access to their data?
 Whatever you decide to to, it just might make you their hero.